 We use an Integrated Pest Management (IPM) system to create a balanced environment in our greenhouses.
 This system uses a combination of many proactive methods, including good bugs and sticky cards, to keep pests at bay.
 By creating an environment full of bio-diversity, we reduce our need to use pesticides.

 Open field crops are pollinated by wind, but in the greenhouse, this is not an option.
 This is why we use Bumble Bees in our greenhouses – to pollinate our plants!
 Bumble Bees are not aggressive, and they are also efficient pollinators because of their fuzzy bodies.
 Across all our greenhouses, we use over 375,000 Bumble Bees!

 Ensuring we handle your food with care is a top priority at Nature Fresh Farms.
 We believe that it is the responsibility of every Nature Fresh Farms' team member, no matter their position, to guarantee the food safety of all products that our farm produces and handles.
 With a strong commitment to food safety, you know that any Nature Fresh Farms product is a trustworthy product.

 Reducing Food Miles

 Our greenhouses are in Leamington, ON and Delta, OH, two locations that are strategically located near many of our customers.
 Reduced food miles mean less of a carbon footprint from the trucks that deliver your food.
-With reduced food miles from our farm to your table, you will be sure to get the freshest produce year-round!
+With reduced food miles from our farm to your table, you will be sure to get the freshest produce!